njbbaer/hyper-ca/README.md

 ```

 # Contribute
-If you enjoy this project show your thanks by starring the repository.
-Please support it by submitting any bugs, feature requests, or general comments as GitHub issues.
+Contribute to this project's expose by starring the repository.
+Please submit any bugs, feature requests, or comments as GitHub issues.
 Feel free to contribute directly by forking and making changes.
 I will gladly review pull requests.